 While not a new technology, having therapy via a voice call is an alternative option.
 Of course, the visual dimension is lost, which may mean detail in the communication is lost, and there may not be the same degree of connection.
 However, where poor connection or lack of access does not allow for a video connection, this may provide a substitute.
 The security will depend on the network provider and governmental regulations protecting this communication method.

 What is my Approach?

 I primarily work using Zoom, given its accessibility and security.
 Ultimately, I aim to make online therapy as similar as possible to meeting face-to-face in a therapy room.
 In this sense, beginning online therapy is similar to beginning therapy in general.
 On my side, I ensure a quiet and private space.
 I encourage my clients to ensure the same, and they may also like to have tissues or water with them for the session.
-During the current lockdown, I am only seeing clients online but will move to face-to-face therapy when restrictions are lifted.
-However, I do provide online therapy only, for those who would prefer this.
+Moreover, the booking and consent process is also online, for ease of access and convenience.

 If you have more questions you can look at my Frequently Asked Questions (FAQs) under the Online section or read more on my website.
 Alternatively, feel free to see the services I offer online and book your first appointment today.